Secured Mastercard® from Capital One

 - Credit Needed: Poor to fair

-Capital One® Secured Mastercard® is a no-frills, no-annual-fee credit card designed for consumers who wish to build their credit.
+The Secured Mastercard® from Capital One is a no-frills, no-annual-fee credit card designed for consumers who wish to build their credit.
 It’s a secured credit card that requires a modest upfront deposit (at least $49), carries a fairly high regular APR,and comes with a low initial credit limit.
-However, when used responsibly, Capital One Secured Mastercard is a useful bridge to higher spending limits and more generous rewards credit cards.
+However, when used responsibly, the Secured Mastercard from Capital One is a useful bridge to higher spending limits and more generous rewards credit cards.

 It’s important to note that this card is stripped-down and devoid of many of the perks that more generous credit cards offer as a matter of course, such as cash back or travel rewards and early spend bonuses.
 However, that doesn’t mean it’s not a potentially game-changing card for people who need to improve their credit standing.

 These are the key features of the Secured Mastercard from Capital One.

 Before you can use this card, you must make a security deposit of at least $49.
 The exact amount, and your corresponding credit limit, depend on your personal creditworthiness as assessed by Capital One.